-# Copyright (c) 2023, PyRETIS Development Team.
+# Copyright (c) 2026, PyRETIS Development Team.

 # Distributed under the LGPLv2.1+ License.
 See LICENSE for more info.

-"""This file contains common functions for the path density.
+Common functions for the path density.

-like matching similar lists or attempt periodic shifts of values.
+lists or attempting periodic shifts of values.

 Important methods defined here